iteles/blw-baby/cloth-diapers/wash-routine.md

 'prewash'button on my machine.
 This is for two reasons:
-  1. Many modern machines 'efficiently' don't drain the _full_ amount  of the prewash water out of the machine before starting the main wash. this is the _opposite_ of what we need - we want **all of that :poop: water drained** _before_ the main wash starts with clean water
+  1. Many modern machines 'efficiently' don't drain the _full_ amount  of the prewash water out of the machine before starting the main wash. this is the _opposite_ of what we need - we want **all of that 💩 water drained** _before_ the main wash starts with clean water
   2. Using a separate wash often uses a bit more water and is a little longer than a 'prewash' which is what we want.

 ### 2. Hot main wash, full detergent, extra rinses
 This is your main wash.
-It is a LONG cycle (often more than 3, even 4 hours) but remember, you're cleaning full on human waster out of cloth.
+It is a LONG cycle (often more than 3, even 4 hours) but remember, the machine is cleaning human waster out of cloth.

 **You want to have as much water as possible** in this wash so look up your machine's instructions and figure out which program this is for you - often